User guide

 The cubes contain information on the number of separations and number of patient days.
 Once the cube has been aggregated/disaggregated to the desired level, average length of stay can be calculated as number of patient days/number of separations.

-Hospital data cubes prior to 2015-16
+Hospital data cubes in SAS

 Expanding categories and sub-categories

-Clicking on the plus (+) symbols against each row will expand that item into its relevant sub categories, within the current view.
+Clicking on the plus (+) symbols against each row will expand that item into its relevant sub-categories, within the current view.

 Clicking the arrow symbols beside the plus will expand the category and also limit the view to just that expanded area of interest.